tleclere-jahia/jahia-oauth/README.md

 You will also need to download connectors and actions (mappers or providers) to use this module.

 ### HOW TO USE IT?
-Once you have downloaded at least one connector and one action module (type provider):
 * Go to your `site > site settings > Jahia Authentication`
 * In the panel you will see the list of OAuth connectors that are available for your site and if you open the card you will see the parameters to fill in order to activate and use it
 * You will need to go to the open authentication website of your connector to setup an app and get the parameters